 The vessel sink trend peaked in the early 2000s and all but flatlined by 2020.
 Today, vessel sinks are officially out as a trend.

 Single-Bowl Integrated Vanity Top

-Longer vanity tops that have two cut-outs for basins, plus generous counter space, fit base cabinets that stretch as long as 88".
+Longer vanity tops that have two cut-outs for sink basins, plus generous counter space, can be custom-ordered to fit base cabinets that stretch as long as 88 inches.